QuaxelBrod/Vagrant_Chef/README.md

 Now open a browser and go to http://127.0.0.1:8081

 #### Private Network
-Vagrant file gives good suggestions, how to use netork configurations.
+Vagrant file gives good suggestions, how to use network configurations.
 Test the other ones